suryansh55/ProjectUltra/README.md

 # In the Future

-C++ and Java are not great, but at the moment (2016) they get the job done.
-However, on the horizon are two languages that could eat C++ and Java's lunch once they are more mature.
-Those languages are Rust and Kotlin.
-In a few years from now, I think it would be very benificial to rewrite the C++ part of the project in Rust, and the Java part in Kotlin.
-The Rust part may be a bit ambitious, but Kotlin should be very doable.
-(Another alternative for Java is Scala.
-Perhaps also check that out when Scala 3 comes out.)

-Also, the build system should be revamped.
+The build system should be revamped.
 Right now we are using Gradle for Java and Meson for C++.
 I'd like to have one build system that handles both.
 Gradle support for C++ isn't the greatest now, but if it improves (say, in Gradle 5), feel free to switch back to that.
 Also, maybe check out Bazel once it hits 1.0.
 In the meantime, I believe there are significant changes coming to Gradle in version 5 (a new components thing, and Kotlin-script too), so feel free to update that if there are no better build systems by that time.

 # Books